 It is our goal to provide the highest quality of healthcare to our patients.
 In order to do so, we have established some guidelines for our visitors.
 Many of these guidelines are in response to mental health laws and regulations and all of our guidelines seek to protect the safety, rights and confidentiality of our patients.
 Please review these guidelines before you visit.

 - Visiting Hours - Visitors are only allowed during scheduled visiting hours.
 We ask that you arrive 10-15 minutes early to register.
 Two adult visitors per patient.
 Flu Season - please do not enter hospital property if you are experiencing, or may have been exposed to, flu symptoms.

-Beginning April 15th, 2019, our evening visiting hours change to 7:30 pm-8:30 pm each day of the week, including weekends.
-Afternoon visiting hours on the weekends will stay the same, 1:30 pm - 2:30 pm.
+Evening visiting hours are 7:30 pm-8:30 pm each day of the week, including weekends.
+Afternoon visiting hours on the weekends are 1:30 pm - 2:30 pm.
 Please plan to arrive 10-15 minutes early to register.